HIPAA Compliance Essentials for 2026

 - Signing Business Associate Agreements with business associates.

-- Setting up proper admin, physical, and tech protections.
+- Setting up proper admin, physical, and tech safeguards.

 - Following all Privacy Rule limits on PHI use and sharing.